peggymmf/API-assignment/README-Template.md

 ## Discription

--This app first uses request module to get JSON file via url -Then convert JSON to pandas dataframe
+This app first uses request module to get JSON file via url Then convert JSON to pandas dataframe
--Do data manipulation as requested -Save as csv file to path -Finally define app to open csv file and response to download csv file
+Do data manipulation as requested -Save as csv file to path Finally define app to open csv file and response to download csv file

 ### Installation